Carlos Cabezas

-Carlos Eduardo Cabezas Jurado (born November 14, 1980) is a Spanish professional basketball player for Alba Fehérvár.
+Carlos Eduardo Cabezas Jurado (born November 14, 1980) is a Spanish former professional basketball player.
 He is the nephew of the former Uruguayan professional footballer Hugo Cabezas, who played in Spain in the late 70s.
 His father (Hugo's brother), and his grandfather, are also former Uruguayan professional basketball players.
 He is a 1.87 m (6 ft 1 ¾ in) tall point guard.

 Professional career

 Cabezas began his playing career with the youth teams of Unicaja Málaga in Spain.
 He made his professional debut during the 1998–99 season with Unicaja Macías, the reserve team of Unicaja Málaga, in the Spanish EBA League (Spanish 2nd division).
 He then moved to the LEB club Circulo Badajoz during the 1999–00 season.
 He joined the senior top-tier level Spanish ACB League club Unicaja Málaga in 2000.

 The Orlando Magic of the NBA invited Cabezas to play for their NBA Summer League team at the Orlando Pro Summer League in 2009, but he declined the offer.
 He joined the Russian Super League club Khimki Moscow Region in 2009.
 In October 2010, he signed a one-year contract with Spanish club CAI Zaragoza.

 On September 1, 2012, Cabezas signed with the EuroLeague club Caja Laboral.
 He left the club in February, officially due to technical reasons, but several media sources claimed he was fired by the club.

 On August 3, 2016, he signed with Spanish club Baloncesto Fuenlabrada.
 On October 26, 2016, he parted ways with Fuenlabrada.
 On November 9, 2016, he signed a short-term deal with French club Orléans Loiret Basket.
 On April 15, 2017, Cabezas signed with the Spanish team Real Betis Energía Plus for the rest of the season.

 In November 2017, he signed with Guaros de Lara.

 On August 31, 2021, Cabezas announced his retirement from professional basketball.